mstelmakh/Interpreter/README.md

     - Number: The values are compared.
     - String: The values are compared character by character, using the Unicode value of each character.
     - Boolean: The boolean is converted to a number. true is converted to 1, and false is converted to 0.
 Then they are compared as numbers.
+    - Functions: The names of the functions are compared as strings.

 2. If operator is `==` and one of the operands is `nil`, the other must also be `nil` to return true.
 Otherwise return false.

 3. Because the language is weakly typed, when comparing values of different types, the interpreter will attempt to coerce the values to a common type using the type coersion rules:
     - If one of the operands is `nil`, convert `nil` to 0.
 Then compare two operands again.
     - If one of the operands is a Boolean, convert the boolean to a number: true is converted to 1, and false is converted to 0.
+Then compare two operands again.
+    - If one of the operands is a function, convert the function to a string.
 Then compare two operands again.
     - Number to string: string is converted to number if possible, otherwise, the number is converted to string, then values are compared.

 See [examples](#comparison-1).